 When you install Jira applications, the Administrators role is automatically created, along with project roles specific to each application.
 You can create, edit, and delete project roles according to your organization's requirements.

 Viewing project roles

-- Select Project roles to open the Project Role Browser page.
+- Under Security (the left-side panel), select Project roles to open the Project role browser page.